exercism/csharp/exercises/concept/weighing-machine/.docs/instructions.md

 ## 4. Allow a tare adjustment to be applied to the weighing machine

-The tare adjustment can be any value (even negative or a value that makes the display weight negative) Implement the `WeighingMachine.TareAdjustment` property to allow the tare adjustment to also be set:
+The tare adjustment can be any value (even negative or a value that makes the display weight negative) Implement the `WeighingMachine.TareAdjustment` property to allow the tare adjustment to be set:

 ```csharp
 var wm = new WeighingMachine();